A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 Having struggled with the touch buttons of the Sudio Fem, I have to say that the physical button design of the Sudio Ett is … a huge relief.

 The buttons do not require excessive force to click or hold.
 Having some sort of a physical reaction also makes multiple clicks way easier to accomplish and time.
-This reversion to older design is definitely a big plus, at least for me.
+This reversion to older design is definitely a big plus for me, at least for the moment.

 Active Noise Cancelling Review